Tesla settles class action lawsuit over 'dangerous' Autopilot system

-NEW YORK, May 25 (Reuters) - Tesla on Thursday reached an agreement to settle a class action lawsuit with buyers of its Model S and Model X cars who alleged that the company’s assisted-driving Autopilot system was “essentially unusable and demonstrably dangerous.”
+NEW YORK (Reuters) - Tesla on Thursday reached an agreement to settle a class action lawsuit with buyers of its Model S and Model X cars who alleged that the company’s assisted-driving Autopilot system was “essentially unusable and demonstrably dangerous.”

 No further details of the agreement, announced in a filing in San Jose federal court late Thursday, were available.
 The deal still has to be approved by U.S. District Judge Beth Labson Freeman.